 "I don't care what round you're picked in, I don't think any of these guys are finished products yet, and usually the ones that have the will to continue finding ways to improve are the ones the last."

-Packers LB Jonathan Garvin celebrates his birthday on July 28.
-Check out photos of him from during his college career.
+Take a look at Packers LB Jonathan Garvin during his college career.